Bath & Laundry

 Cotton

 Cotton is known for its softness and absorbency.
 Its fibres have an impressive water-holding capacity: they can hold water 24–27 times their own weight.
 It also comes in different variations, like Egyptian cotton and Turkish cotton.
-It’s often blended with other fibres to create ultra-soft cotton towels with better quality.
+It’s often blended with other fibres to create ultra-soft cotton towels of better quality.

 Featuring Weavve’s Silver Infused Cotton Towel